 Merchants assigned these MCCs typically pay a below-average processing fee, and banks are therefore less inclined to offer rewards on such transactions.

-What credit cards earn rewards for insurance?
+Which credit cards earn rewards for insurance?

-Except products purchased via AMEX channels
+Only for Chubb products purchased via AMEX

 Visa Infinite & Horizon only

-|Maybank Visa Infinite||1.2 mpd|
+|Maybank Visa Infinite||1.2 mpd

 |Maybank Horizon||0.4 mpd|